 Sheila Kleyn, Treasurer

 Sheila is a qualified accountant with approximately 25 years experience in the accounting profession Show more

 Sheila is a qualified accountant with approximately 25 years experience in the accounting profession, formerly in private practice in South Africa specialising in small business, and a combined 11 years as charity trustee and employee with a particular aptitude for the establishment, reconstruction (where necessary) and development, of charity central functions comprising finance, IT, human resources and facilities management, and the ability to input strategically across a diverse range of charity/not- for- profit issues including governance and risk management.
-Sheila has been employed as Director of Finance and Resources for World Jewish Relief, an international development and relief organisation, since 2008.
 Hide

 Carol Hodson, Trustee

 Carol Hodson has over 25 years of charity and NGO senior financial and general management experience Show more